JohanDegraeve/xdripswift/xdrip/Core Data/README.md

 - snoozeperiod,  If snooze = yes, then the value defines how long the alert will be snoozed if the user snoozes from the home screen
 - soundname?, name of the sound as stored in the assets - if not present then default ios sound to use
+- overridemute, yes or no, should mute be overriden or not

 alertentry
 Each alert has a list of alertentries.